Etesians Greece & Turkey

-The Meltemi wind was known by the old Greeks as the Etesian northern winds, and results from a high pressure system (>1025) laying over the Balkan/Hungary area and a relatively low pressure (<1010) system over Turkey.
+The Meltemi - μελτέμι was known by the old Greeks as the Etesian northerly winds, and results from a high pressure system (>1025) laying over the Balkan/Hungary area and a relatively low pressure (<1010) system over Turkey.

-Note, that northerly winds prevail along the Greek coasts during the winter also, but only those northerly winds occurring between May and
+Note, that northerly winds prevail along the Greek coasts during the winter also, but only those northerly winds occurring between May and November are considered Etesians.

 - Synoptic conditions leading to anti-cyclogenesis over the Balkans.

 The Meltemi occurs mainly during the summer season (June – September with 70%), but also in May and October one may frequently experience this dry wind, but anticipate its maximum – also in strength or duration – during July and August.
 It is therefore more prudent to use the yacht charter base of Athens (Alimos) and not start out of Paros , Lavrion or Mykonos .

-Usually the wind starts in the early afternoon reaching 4 – 5 Beaufort and dies out at sun set.
-However, not uncommonly it reaches 5 – 7 Bft during the day, perseveres during the night and blows 5 – 7 Bft again the next day; a pattern which can easily be repeated over many days, sometimes even up to ten days.
+Usually the wind starts in the early afternoon reaching 4 – 5 Beaufort (11 – 21 knots) and dies out at sun set.
+However, not uncommonly it reaches 5 – 7 Bft (17 – 33 knots) during the day, perseveres during the night and blows 5 – 7 Bft again the next day; a pattern which can easily be repeated over many days, sometimes even up to ten days.

 - Due to the katabatic nature of the meltemi one can experience strong fall winds on the leeward side of the islands, notorious are Kea (we did survive though), Evvia, Tinos and Andros, Folegandros, Kos, Serifos, Amorgos and Sifnos.
 An orographic cloud to leeward of the mountain spells danger.

-- In the wide corridor between de dodecanese and cycladic islands the Meltemi blows undisturbed over 100 miles.
+- In the wide corridor between de dodecanese and cycladic islands the Meltemi blows undisturbed over 100 nm.
 Within six hours of a 30-knot wind, the waves can reach heights over three meters.
-The adverse currents make these waves steeper, which can be seriously dangerous for yachts smaller than 10 meter.
+The adverse currents make these waves steeper, which can be seriously dangerous for yachts and catamarans smaller than 10 meters/33 feet.

 - Expect funnelling winds , which can make certain straits dangerous to pass because of currents and higher wind velocities.
-Classical areas are: between Andros and Evvia (currents up to 5 knots!); between Ikaria and Samos till the Fournoi-archipelago; Between Paros and Naxos; North side of Amorgos; West side of Karpathos.
-Sometimes South of both Kea and Kythnos.
+Infamous areas are: between Andros and Evvia (currents up to 5 knots!); between Ikaria and Samos till the Fournoi-archipelago; between Paros and Naxos; north side of Amorgos; west side of Karpathos.
+Sometimes south of both Kea and Kythnos.

 - Higher predicted atmospheric pressure over the Balkan/Northern Aegean.

-- A sudden drop in humidity (first morning without dew on deck).
+- A sudden drop in humidity (e.g. first morning without dew on deck).